 36. Automate savings

 Emergencies happen.
-A strong storm could blow your roof off or your car could break down on the day you got fired.
-And there are even worse scenarios, such medical emergencies and death of a family.
+A strong storm could blow your roof off or your car could break down on the day you get fired.
+And there are even worse scenarios, such medical emergencies and death of a family member.

 Related: How to Build an Emergency Savings Fund with No Money